-- 53. Mr. XXXX's economic situation is far graver.
+53. Mr. XXXX's economic situation is far graver.
 The vast majority of Argentine-owned large and medium firms and businesses, as well as most foreign companies and the maquilas in Argentina, will simply not hire obviously gay males.
-Even though Mr. XXXX is not HIV+, he does exhibit homosexual mannerisms which is the same thing to Argentines, i.e., all homosexuals are HIV+ (which they are not) and all individuals who are HIV+ are homosexual (which is likewise false).
+Not only is Mr. XXXX HIV+, he exhibits homosexual mannerisms which "proves" the Argentine that all homosexuals are HIV+ (which they are not) and all individuals who are HIV+ are homosexual (which is likewise false).
 Given this prejudice AND, the horrendous economic situation in Argentina, there is no way that Mr. XXXX could earn enough money to feed himself adequately, let alone obtain any medical treatment he might need.

-Proof of this assertion are the problems $\operatorname{Mr.}$ XXXX encountered in the Asgrow Seed Company where he worked for much of his life.
-His close relationship with his boss Guillermo changed once Guillermo discovered that Mr. XXXX was being tested regularly for HIV. - 54.
-The natural result of such massive economic collapse as that described above is almost always a breakdown in law and order and a diminution of basic human and civil rights for all citizens, but most particularly for homosexuals and other perceived "enemies" of La Patria.
+54. The natural result of such massive economic collapse as that described above is almost always a breakdown in law and order and a diminution of basic human and civil rights for all citizens, but most particularly for homosexuals and other perceived "enemies" of La Patria.

-- 55. As the U.S. Department of State put it: "There were instances of killings, torture, and brutality by police and prison officials.
+55. As the U.S. Department of State put it: "There were instances of killings and brutality by police and prison officials.
 Authorities prosecuted some police for such actions, although impunity continued, particularly in jails and prisons.
 Police corruption was a problem.
-Police used excessive force against demonstrators on several occasions.
 Overcrowding in jails and prisons was a problem.
-Provincial police sometimes arbitrarily arrested and detained citizens.
+Police sometimes arbitrarily arrested and detained citizens.
 The judiciary showed clear signs of politicization.
 The judiciary continued to work through the legacy of human rights abuses of the "dirty war" of the 1976-83 military regime.
-Anti-Semitism remained a problem.
+Anti-Semitism remained a problem, despite steps to combat it.
 Domestic violence against women was a problem.
 Discrimination against racial and ethnic minorities persisted.
-Child labor was a problem (U.S. Department of State, Bureau of Democracy, Human Rights and Labor, Country reports on Human Rights Practices, 2002-Argentina, March, 2003, p.
-1. Hereafter cited as 2002 Country Report on Argentina). - 56.
-Routine of torture by the police is of particular concern in Mr. XXXX's case.
-"Torture and brutality by police and prison guards remained serious problems.
-Human rights organizations described widespread police brutality, the use of torture on suspects, and corruption within the prison and police forces. ...
-A January 2001 report of the U.N.
+Child labor was a problem.
+There were reports of trafficking in women and children" (U.S. Department of State, Bureau of Democracy, Human Rights and Labor, Country Reports on Human Rights Practices, 2003-Argentina, February 25, 2004, p.
+1. Hereafter cited as 2002 Country Report on Argentina).

+56. Routine torture by the police is of particular concern in Mr. XXXX's case.
+"Torture and brutality by police and prison guards continued to occur.
+Human rights organizations described police brutality, the occasional use of torture on suspects, and corruption within the prison and police forces.
+The Government investigated some past reports of police or prison brutality; however, few cases were tried and even fewer resulted in convictions.
+Threats to witnesses and advocates made prosecution of abuses and reform more difficult" (2003 Country Report on Argentina, p.
+3).

+Just last year, the Department of State noted that: "A January 2001 report of the U.N.
 Special Rapporteur on Torture recalled concerns raised in the U.N.
 Human Rights Commission's October 2000 review under the International Covenant on Civil and Political Rights.
 In particular, the Rapporteur noted concerns about allegations that torture and excessive use of force by police officials were 'a widespread problem and that government mechanisms established to address it are inadequate'" (2002 Country Report on Argentina, p.
-4)
+4).
 "A 2000 Amnesty International (AI) report expressed concern over reports that police targeted, tortured, and harassed gays, lesbians, and bisexuals.
 The report included information regarding the 2000 death in police custody of a transvestite whose body showed signs of torture.
 AI noted that police bylaws and provincial codes of misdemeanors allow police to detain or sanction members of sexual minorities for actions that do not constitute a criminal offense" (2002 Country Report on Argentina, p.
 10).